-Our Native Youth Justice program services First Nation/Indigenous youth between the ages of 12 – 17 who are in conflict with the law.
-We provide culturally based supports and healing approaches for our clients, and assist with any rehabilitation and reintegration needs on an individualized basis.
+Our Youth Justice program services First Nation/Indigenous youth between the ages of 12 – 17 who are in conflict with the law.
+We provide culturally-based supports and healing approaches for our clients as well as assist with any rehabilitation and reintegration needs on an individualized basis.

 Types of Services

 - Introduction and access to ceremonial and cultural activities and events

 - Guidance and teachings with Elders and/or traditional people

 - Support, advocacy, resources, and transportation assistance as needed to mainstream services

 - Must be between the ages of 12-17 at the time of the offense

 - Must have been found guilty and are on probation, conditional supervision, community supervision or custody/detention and preparing for discharge

 Our supports and services are culturally-based to address the mental, spiritual, physical, and emotional needs of Indigenous youth living either on- or off-reserve.
 If you are a First Nation/Indigenous youth and you would like to access our services, please let your probation officer know.